 In this note we show that in the heart of the homotopy $t$-structure $\logCI(k,\Z)=\logDM(k,\Z)^{\heartsuit}$, the obstruction is an empty condition (see Theorem \ref{thm:almost-conj}): \begin{thm} Let $F,G\in \logCI(k,\Z)$, and let $\phi\colon \omega_\sharp F\to \omega_\sharp G$ be a map in $\Sh_{\Nis}^{\tr}(k,\Z)$.
 Then $\phi$ lifts uniquely to a map $F\to G$ in $\logCI(k,\Z)$.
 In particular the functor $ \logCI(k,\Z)\xrightarrow{\omega_\sharp\iota} \Sh_{\Nis}^{\tr}(k,\Z)$ is fully faithful and exact. \end{thm} This result was first announced in in \cite[Section 7]{BindaMerici} assuming resolutions of singularities, but the proof contained a gap pointed out in \cite{BindaMericierratum}: then this was formulated as a conjecture in \cite[Conjecture 0.2]{BindaMericierratum}.

-The main input of this is a method to compute $h_0^{\bcube}(\ul{X},D)$ with $\ul{X}$ smooth and proper over $k$, and we deduce (without any assumption on resolution of singularities) that it is $\A^1$-invariant.
-With this assumption, this was proved in a more general version in \cite[Proposition 8.2.8]{BPO}.
+The main input of this is a method to compute $h_0^{\bcube}(\ul{X},D)$ with $\ul{X}$ smooth and proper over $k$, and we deduce that it is $\A^1$-invariant, without any assumption on resolution of singularities (with this assumption, this was proved in a more general form in \cite[Proposition 8.2.8]{BPO}).
 We use this to compute $\pi_1 M^{\rm eff}(\P^1)$, which will be crucial to show that in the case with transfers the obstruction is an empty condition, and so deduce \cite[Conjecture 0.2]{BindaMericierratum} from \cite[Theorem 3.26]{mericicrys}.
 This corrects the gap in \cite[Section 7]{BindaMerici}.

 In the $\P^1$-stable situation, we expect this result to be useful in the comparison of log motivic spectra with the $\P^1$-spectra of Annala--Hoyois--Iwasa \cite{AHI}: in this context the Gysin maps are contained in a work in progress by Longke Tang (see \cite{AHI-Atiyah}).